mahdi-shafiei/STAT-4830/section/8/notes.md

 This implementation reveals the origin of the term "weight decay": in each iteration, parameters are first scaled by a factor $(1-\alpha\lambda)$ before the gradient update.
 With $\alpha\lambda < 1$, this factor shrinks (decays) the weights toward zero.

-Weight decay serves several important purposes:

-1. **Explicit Regularization**: It directly penalizes model complexity, helping to prevent overfitting.
+Weight decay serves several important purpose: It directly penalizes model complexity.
 The $L_2$ penalty encourages the model to use all features moderately rather than relying heavily on a few.

-2. **Improved Conditioning**: For quadratic problems, weight decay effectively adds $\lambda$ to all eigenvalues of the Hessian.
+For quadratic problems, weight decay effectively adds $\lambda$ to all eigenvalues of the Hessian.
 This reduces the condition number, making optimization easier, particularly for ill-conditioned problems.

-3. **Stability**: By limiting parameter magnitudes, weight decay can improve numerical stability during training, especially for deep networks.
+The same benefit applies to problems beyond quadratic optimization.
+By limiting parameter magnitudes, weight decay can improve numerical stability during training, especially for deep networks.

 Weight decay is not discussed in our NQM analysis in [Lecture 7](../7/notes.md).
 However, it can be analyzed in that framework by modifying the loss function to include the quadratic penalty.
 It's straightforward to check that the effect is to change the loss to